stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

 Final Steps
 -----------

-Some final steps include the following; running config-diff will require that :code:`.automation.conf/config.sh` contains a list :code:`KAYOBE_CONFIG_VAULTED_FILES_PATHS_EXTRA` of all vaulted files contained within the config.
+Some final steps include the following: running config-diff will require that :code:`.automation.conf/config.sh` contains a list :code:`KAYOBE_CONFIG_VAULTED_FILES_PATHS_EXTRA` of all vaulted files contained within the config.
 All such files can be found with :code:`grep -r "$ANSIBLE_VAULT;1.1;AES256" .` though make sure NOT to include `kolla/passwords.yml` and `secrets.yml`
 Also make sure tempest has been configured appropriately in :code:`.automation.conf/config.sh` to meet the limitations of a given deployment such as not using a too high of :code:`TEMPEST_CONCURRENCY` value and that overrides and load/skips lists are correct.
-Finally, once all the workflows and configuration has been pushed and reviewed you can build a kayobe image using `Build Kayobe Docker Image` once succesfully built and pushed to a container registry other workflows can be used.
+Finally, once all the workflows and configuration has been pushed and reviewed you can build a kayobe image using the `Build Kayobe Docker Image` workflow.
+Once it is successfully built and pushed to a container registry, other workflows can be used.